unknown137-dimas/RemoteDAQ/README.md

 # RemoteDAQ
 RemoteDAQ is a device configured to manage and control a Data Acquisition (DAQ) device.
+It can be controlled via REST API.

 # Supported DAQ Devices
 1. Advantech USB 4702/4704